KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/language-calibration.md

 A voice that does not argue or persuade, but remembers.
 This voice is what, within these pages, is called the Architect.

-It is important to make clear how and why this voice appears before it is introduced in narrative form.

-The choice is intentional, and it follows three principles of calibration:

-1. The Architect appears whenever clarity is needed, not when biography is ready.
+**The Architect appears whenever clarity is needed, not when biography is ready.**

 Some truths in this work arrive not through storytelling, but through direct knowing — the kind of insight that feels as if the mind did not “invent” it, but received it.
 The Architect-voice captures this quality: